astros3x/Astri/README.md

 ## 💻 Usage
-* Download the exe verions from the last [realese](https://github.com/astros3x/Astri/releases/).
+* Download the exe verions from the last [realese](https://github.com/astros3x/Astri/releases/)
-* Execute it.
+* Execute it
-* The root password is: 'loop' (invisible input).
+* The root password is: 'loop' (invisible input)
-* Input the right number to interact with the menu.
+* Input the right number to interact with the menu

 ## 🎬 Showcase
 * [YT Video](https://youtu.be/AVpnfHaVXVU)